elele20005/React-Portfolio/README.md

 second list of options sellect `JavaScript`
 sellect `React`, `TypeScript`.
 command: cd `React-Portfolio` and run ` npm install`
-Run `npm dev/npm run dev` and navigate to the prompted URL to see your app.
+run `npm dev/npm run dev` and navigate to the prompted URL to see your app.

 **Further customization**